 Below are the top rated online sportsbooks that cater to US players.
 They all have excellent reputations in the industry and pay out winners accordingly.
-If you plan on making any wagers on the 2018 Masters this year, any site below would be a good choice for American players.
+If you planning to bet on the US Open Golf Tournament or the Masters this year, any site below would be a good choice for American players.

 Tips For Betting On The Masters